 Marijuana is one of the most common drugs today.
 Around the globe, millions of people consume the drug on a regular basis.
 In some countries, the drug is in official stores because of legalization.
 Examples include Canada and the Netherlands.
 The legalization brings several advantages with it.
-Despite these legalizations, many experts still warn, that the use of marijuana could lead to other severe addictions.
+However, despite these legalizations, many experts still warn that the use of marijuana could lead to other severe addictions.
 It remains the question: is marijuana a gateway drug?

 Is Marijuana a Gateway Drug to Addiction?

 Researchers have suggested that the use of Marijuana can lead to the use of other licit and illicit substances and their abuse.
 Users of Marijuana are more likely to develop alcohol abuse and alcoholism.
 If people who already suffered from alcohol abuse started to consume Marijuana on a frequent basis, their alcohol abuse worsened immensely.